-Due to high demand for stalls at the craft fairs, makers will be selected using the following criteria:
+Our Craft Fairs have a reputation for local, quality handmade products.
+Due to high demand for stalls, makers will be selected using the following criteria:

 - the stallholder lives or has their workshop:

 1) within NG5

 - To ensure a balance and variety of crafts on offer.

 If the stall holder does not submit payment by the due date the offer will be forfeited and stall will be re-allocated to another artist/maker.

 - Anything hazardous and a risk to safety will not be accepted - the organisers reserve the right to make the final decision in the event of a dispute.